 - Pediatric Critical Care Medicine

-Associate Chief Medical Information Officer, Stanford Children's Health (2015 - Present)
+Chief Medical Information Officer, Stanford Children's Health (2016 - Present)

 Associate Program Director, Clinical Informatics Fellowship, Stanford University Medical Center (2014 - Present)